trozware/troznet/content/post/2022/new_links.md

 As we all know, Twitter is in meltdown and I no longer use it.
 I'd love it if you came over to Mastodon.
 People on Mastodon are friendly and sharing.
 It feels much more like a community.

-[Movetodon][3] is a great tool for finding your twitter friends on Mastodon and [Fedi.tips][4] is a useful site for learning how to use Mastodon effectively.
+[Movetodon][3] is a great tool for finding your Twitter friends on Mastodon and [Fedi.tips][4] is a useful site for learning how to use Mastodon effectively.

 My suggestions are: